DanishRafid77/Student-Record-Management-System-with-Database-Implementation/README.md

-Used xampp to establish connection
+Used xampp to establish connection and create database